 Their rooms are very classy with modern furniture, a fireplace, and clear, big windows that allow you to enjoy the beautiful scenery from your room.

 You can enjoy outdoor activities such as Granbury Segway tours, visit the fossil rim wildlife center, wine tasting, golfing, or attending the Fusion table cooking school.
+You can even rent bikes and just enjoy the beautiful backdrop together.

 3. San Antonio